Vedansh-Agarwal-2007/Noughts-and-Crosses-with-Alpha-Beta-Pruning_202401100300276/README.md

 4. Results

-From this Learning Activity This program aims to improve teaching in the area of: the basic principles of gaming strategy. decision-making skills. the role of artificial intelligence in military strategy.
+Improves the basic principles of gaming strategy and decision-making skills.